omegand/File-Protector/README.md

-# Filep
+# Filep - File Encryption and Decryption CLI

-A simple Command Line Interface (CLI) program that enables parallel encryption and decryption of files using a password.
+**WARNING: PASSWORD IS UNRECOVERABLE; DO NOT FORGET IT.
+ENCRYPTED FILES WILL BE LOST IF YOU FORGET YOUR PASSWORD.**

-This tool is designed to provide a straightforward and secure way to process directories with file encryption and decryption functionalities.
+ This is a simple Command Line Interface (CLI) program designed for parallel encryption and decryption of files using a password.
+This tool provides a straightforward and secure way to process directories with file encryption and decryption functionalities.

 ## Table of Contents